optout21/seedstore/README.md

 - direct access to secrets available only in separate feature
 - enforce restricted permissions on the file
 - encorce strong password
-- keystore for storing a single key
+- KeyStore for storing a single key
 - version 1.0, with format guarantee
-- add support for ECDSA signing

 ## Usage Example